 While you are over the moon excited about your child's return, this will still be a time of transition for you and your child.
-The fact of the matter is that your child has not been in your home for an extended period of time and has likely gotten use to whatever their reality was- either living with relatives or with a foster family.
+The fact of the matter is that your child has not been in your home for an extended period and has likely gotten used to whatever their reality was- either living with relatives or with a foster family.
 For you, you've been focusing on yourself and improving the quality of your parenting and the safety of your home.
-You have literally gone to school on these issues and are likely eager to act on what you have learned.
+You have gone to school on these issues and are likely eager to act on what you have learned.

-Today's blog post from the Law Office of Bryan Fagan, PLLC will focus on the issues associated with transitioning your child (and yourself) back into a home where you both will be living.
+Today's blog post from the Law Office of Bryan Fagan, PLLC, will focus on the issues associated with transitioning your child (and yourself) back into a home where you both will be living.

 What's new with your child?
 Quite a bit, possibly

-Get to work on your home before your child arrives
+Get to work on your home before your child arrives.

 Your attorney should be able to assist you with coming up with ideas on how to ease the transition back home for your child.
 There may be community resources that your attorney knows of that can assist you with getting the home in order.
-Many of the crutches that you leaned on before: like drugs and alcohol, are now no longer a part of your life.
-Preparing yourself mentally for the challenges of parenting a child while sober can be a difficult hurdle for many parents to overcome after a CPS case.
-However, CPS has placed their trust in you to continue to thrive as a sober parent.
-If you were to fail in this regard it is likely that not only would your child be removed from your home but that your parental rights would be terminated.
+Many of the crutches you leaned on before: like drugs and alcohol, are now no longer a part of your life.
+Are preparing yourself mentally for the challenges of parenting a child while sober can be a difficult hurdle for many parents to overcome after a CPS case.
+However, CPS has placed its trust in you to continue to thrive as a sober parent.
+If you were to fail in this regard, it is likely that not only would your child be removed from your home but that your parental rights would be terminated.

 Where will your child attend school?

-The attorneys with the Law Office of Bryan Fagan, PLLC would like to thank you for your interest in the subject of CPS investigations.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to thank you for your interest in the subject of CPS investigations.
 We will be providing you with more advice and information on how to best transition your child back into your home in tomorrow's blog post.